julianeguo/julianeguo/README.md

 Sample projects I made:
 * **NU Robotics Club's Drummer Robot:** Servo & control code for a humanoid drummer robot + a wip guitar robot (repo: NU CERAS)
 * **texty:** An AI web app that converts handwritten notes into typed text
-* **ASCII Art Generator** A full-stack web app that converts live webcam feed & images into ASCII art
+* **ASCII Art Generator:** A full-stack web app that converts live webcam feed & images into ASCII art
 * **NFR25 Dashboard:** Code & UI of an LCD dashboard for a Formula race car
-* ...
+* ...more in my repos!

 More about me:
 * I've been drawing and creating my whole life!
-I love making things
+I love making things :)
 * I love singing - hear me perform with @aplatypus_band on instagram!
-* I enjoy nature
+* I enjoy nature ❀
 * I like to think I'm pretty funny :D
 <br/>
 Thanks for stopping by♪(･ω･)ﾉ